k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Basically its simple: **All files are concatenated** and shipped. :metal:

-There are some „special“ directories inside your project affecting: load order, where they are loaded, and some other characteristics.
+There are some „special“ directories inside your project affecting: load order, their destination, and some other characteristics.

 - **/client** javascript that is solely shipped to the client.
 Will not affect Nodejs.
 Files in this directory are executed before other client code.
 Equivalent to ```if (Meteor.isClient) {}``` wrapped code.
 - **/server** as you can guess this is the opposite of client:  ```if (Meteor.isServer) {}```